at7heb/a940/plan.md

 3. recognize operators
 4. recognize 6 bit character literals: 'a', 'ab', 'abc', or 'abcd'.
 Spaces are allowed.
 5. recognize 8 bit character literals: "a", "ab", "abc".
 Spaces are allowed.
+6. problem: * can be current location or can be multiply operator.